🧬

 Is the Komondor a good family pet?

-They are loyal to their family but are best suited for experienced owners who can manage their protective instincts.
+They are loyal to their family but are primarily guardian dogs and require experienced handling.

-They shed very little compared to other breeds, as the loose hair is trapped within the cords.
+They shed very little compared to other breeds, as the hair is trapped within the cords.

-They require moderate daily exercise and a large, securely fenced area to patrol.
+They require moderate daily exercise and a secure, large area to patrol.

 View Official FCI Standard